How much rosé is consumed? Much? Shortly? I don’t see all these pink wine bottles in the restaurant.

 It seems that the consumer drinks rosé because he likes it, it is less complex than a red or a white and it is simpler.
-A new style of product is emerging, clear and aromatic, with a growing demand for women and young people.
+A new style of product is emerging, clear and aromatic, with a growing demand for young people.

 Wine is becoming more and more symbol of conviviality and this moment could be particularly favorable to rosé wines.

 The latest data shows that there is a growth in the rosé market.
 In 2014 the world production of rosé wines amounted to 22.3 million hectoliters, equal to 10% of the consumption of all still wines.
 Looking at the trend, it is not a trend but a growing consumer interest in this type of wine.